ServiceAn abstract way to expose an application running on a set of Pods as a network service.

 The name of a Service object must be a valid

-For example, suppose you have a set of Pods that each listen on TCP port 9376
+For example, suppose you have a set of Pods where each listens on TCP port 9376

 apiVersion: v1 kind: Service metadata: name: my-service spec: selector: app: MyApp ports: - protocol: TCP port: 80 targetPort: 9376